-Understand the situation and the requirements Identify and use relevant information Identify and prioritise key issues and stay on task Identify the needs of customers and clients Explain different stakeholder perspectives and interests Identify risks within a scenario Identify elements of uncertainty within a scenario Identify ethical issues including public interest and sustainability issues within a scenario information providedFilter information provided to identify critical facts Identify business and financial issues from a scenario Work effectively within time constraints Operate to a brief in a given scenario students may be required to demonstrate:
+Understand the situation and the requirements: Identify and use relevant information: Identify and prioritise key issues and stay on task: Identify the needs of customers and clients.
+Explain different stakeholder perspectives and interests Identify risks within a scenario.
+Identify elements of uncertainty within a scenario.
+Identify ethical issues including public interest and sustainability issues within a scenario.
+Interpret information provided in various formats.
+Evaluate the relevance of information provided.
+Filter information provided to identify critical facts.
+Identify and interpret information in data analytics software.
+Identify business and financial issues from a scenario.
+Work effectively within time constraints.
+Operate to a brief in a given scenario.

+Students may be required to demonstrate: